patricksavalle/devops-project-template/README.md

 - [ ] Include end-users in the learning loop as soon as possible

-- [ ] Allocate 50% of time to non-functionals, optimizations and DevOps infrastructure maintenance
+- [ ] Make 50% of time allocatable to non-functionals, optimizations and DevOps infrastructure maintenance

 - [ ] Move progressively to [Kanban](content/planning-method.md#kanban) and [innersourding](https://about.gitlab.com/topics/version-control/what-is-innersource/) as functionality stabilizes